picimako/terra-support/README.md

 - [Terra Wdio Tool Window](docs/terra_wdio_tool_window.md)

 There are also various customization options for the plugin which you can find on its dedicated [Plugin Settings page](docs/terra_settings.md).

+## Developer documentation

+To get started with the development of this project you can find some details in the [dev docs](docs/devdocs.md).

 ## Cerner Terra resources